-If there are certain vegetables you do not like, you can take them out.
+You can take out certain vegetables if you do not like certain vegetables.
 If there are others you really like, you can add them in.
 Throughout Vietnam, you will find variations of these fresh spring rolls.

 When making these Vietnamese fresh spring rolls, there are a few things for you to remember:

 - Fresh Ingredients – Vietnamese only use fresh ingredients in their foods.
 So all the foods for these spring rolls are fresh – usually bought in the morning at the market and then eaten that same day.
-Most of the vegetables and fruits you can get at your local grocery store.
+You can get most vegetables and fruits at your local grocery store.

 - Fried Egg – There is a fried egg in this recipe.
-We beat the egg and then cook it very thin like you would a crepe and then cut it up in long thin slices.
+We beat the egg and then cook it very thin, like a crepe, and then cut it up into long thin slices.

 - Fried Tofu – These spring rolls also have some fried tofu.
-Like the eggs you should fry up the tofu and cut it up in long thin pieces so they can roll easier in the rolls.
+Like the eggs, you should fry up the tofu and cut it up into long thin pieces so they can roll easier in the rolls.

-- Fresh Herbs – Vietnamese also use only fresh herbs as fresh mint and cilantro.
-Also you can put in some Vietnamese or Thai basil.
+- Fresh Herbs – Vietnamese use only fresh herbs such as mint and cilantro.
+Also, you can put in some Vietnamese or Thai basil.
 South Vietnam will use more Vietnamese basil than North Vietnam.

-- Rice Noodles – In Vietnam we can buy the rice noodles fresh and already cooked.
-Those who are not in Vietnam will need to buy the dried version and boil and cook them.
-Follow the instrucitons on the packet.
-We suggest buy a Vietnamese brand; go to you local Asian grocery store to see what they have.
+- Rice Noodles – We can buy fresh and cooked rice noodles in Vietnam.
+Those not in Vietnam must buy the dried version and boil and cook it.
+Follow the instructions on the packet.
+We suggest buying a Vietnamese brand; go to your local Asian grocery store to see what they have.

 - Rice Paper – There are many kinds of rice paper but get a Vietnamese brand.
 Again many grocery stores now carry this or buy it from your local Asian grocery store.